-> CORPORATE GOVERNANCE PRINCIPLES AND PRACTICES
+CORPORATE GOVERNANCE PRINCIPLES AND PRACTICES

-01. Competencies and self-organisation

-ightarrow in a efficient manner of ightarrow the Board of Directors

-02. Diversity and balance

-→ in the composition of the Board of Directors

-03. Professionalism for proper compliance

-with the duties of members of the Board of Directors

-04. Balanced remuneration

-and aimed at attracting and retaining the appropriate profile of members of the Board of Directors

-05. Commitment

-→ commitment to ethical and sustainable action

-06. Protection and promotion

-→ of shareholder rights

-07. Prevention, identification and proper handling of conflicts of interest in particular with regard to operations with related parties, considering intragroup relations regulations as the guiding principle for all staff who form part of CaixaBank

-08. Regulatory compliance
+01. Competencies and self- organisation → in a efficient manner of the Board of Directors O2.
+Diversity and balance → in the composition of the Board of Directors O3.
+Professionalism for proper compliance → with the duties of members of the Board the board of birectors the board of Directors of Directors 04.
+Balanced remuneration 05.
+Commitment 06.
+Protection and promotion → and aimed at attracting and retaining the appropriate profile of members of the Board of Directors → commitment to ethical and sustainable action → of shareholder rights 07.
+Prevention, identif handling of conflict and the second 08.
+Regulatory compliance → in particular with regard parties, considering intr l to operations with related agroup relations → regulations as the guiding principle for all staff who form part of CaixaBank through the acceptance and updating of best governance practices → covering both financial and non-financial activity